vishal-kumar3/SignSync/README.md

 4. **Learn**: Access the sign language learning section to begin your journey toward learning sign language.

-For more information on how to contribute, please see our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ---

-Thank you for being a part of SignSync!
-Together, we can create a more inclusive and supportive community for everyone.